ithinkihaveacat/node-hydra/README.md

     DELETE http://client16b759c4/item/78

 and have then tunnelled to the browser via a WebSocket.
+(This hostname works because NodeJS is used as a HTTP proxy.)

+## Status/TODO

-At the moment, HTTP requests can be passed back and forth, but there's no easy way to parse and handle the requests on the client side.
+At the moment, HTTP requests can be passed back and forth, but there's no way to parse and handle the requests on the client side.
+WebSocket-tunnelled HTTP requests can't be chunked (in either direction), but the client can respond out of order (messages have an id).

 ## Installation